 Where to shop in Berlin for teenagers

-The nearby Hackescher Markt offers up designs and clothes made by new hip labels from Berlin in small arcade-style shops.
-Everywhere you look you will find great shopping opportunities in Berlin with teenagers.
+The nearby Hackescher Markt offers designs and clothes made by new hip labels from Berlin in small arcade-style shops.
+Everywhere you look, you will find great shopping opportunities in Berlin with teenagers.

 Free things to do in Berlin with teens